iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Non-Smooth Calculus/KKT, Slater's Conditions.md

 \end{aligned}
 $$

-where the $\lambda$ is the quantity taken from the necessary conditions of the KKT, then $h$ is a convex function by the dual feasibility, and from the subgradient sum rule (weak sum rule) and the staionarity, we attain:
+where the $\lambda$ is the quantity taken from the necessary conditions of the KKT, then $h$ is a convex function by the dual feasibility, and from the subgradient sum rule (weak sum rule) and the stationary, we attain:

 $$
 \begin{aligned}